The iNDIEFLIX Foundation was formed in 2011 by Scilla Andreen, CEO and Co-Founder of iNDIEFLIX Inc.

 Taking a look behind the headlines of #MeToo and Time’s Up, NEVERTHELESS follows the intimate stories of seven individuals who have experienced sexual harassment in the workplace or school context.
 From a writer's assistant on a top TV show to a tech CEO and 911 dispatcher, the film shines a light on the ways in which we can shift our culture and rebuild.

 “We support stories that inspire social change and positive action, especially where young people and women are involved.
-My personal goal is to effect change within one minute of viewing and to offer free resources and tools to create, balance, human connection and long-lasting impact.
-And that’s exactly what movies like Angst, Screenagers, The Empowerment Project and Finding Kind achieve.”
+My personal goal is to effect change within one minute of viewing and to offer free resources and tools to create, balance, human connection, empowerment and long-lasting impact.
+And that’s exactly what movies like RACE, Angst, LIKE, The Upstanders, The Empowerment Project and Finding Kind achieve.”

 Founder of iNDIEFLIX Foundation